What is Platelet Rich Plasma (PRP)?

 Connective Tissue Growth Factor (CTGF), Platelet-Derived Growth Factor (PGDF), Transforming Growth Factor-beta (TGF-β), Epidermal Growth Factor (EGF), Insulin Growth Factor (IGF), Basic Fibroblast Growth Factor (BFGF), Vascular Endothelial Growth Factor (VEGF)

-Which conditions are PRP/Stem cells being used to treat?
+Which conditions are PRP/Structural connective tissue supplementation being used to treat?

-Medical researchers are reporting remarkable results using PRP/stem cells in the treatment of common injuries, including:
+Medical researchers are reporting remarkable results using PRP/Structural connective tissue supplementation in the treatment of common injuries, including:

 - Chronic pain: back/neck, shoulder, elbow, wrist, hand, fingers, ankles, feet, knees & hips